- Shop Cookware

 Drawing on a legacy of nearly 100 years of cookware manufacturing expertise, Regal Ware Worldwide is the only company capable of USA manufacture of many different cookware constructions at its two manufacturing locations to ensure quality consistency, control, and centralized distribution.
 Regal Ware’s highly skilled professionals are committed to creating world-class quality products including stainless steel cookware, multi-ply cookware, gravity-cast aluminum cookware, and in-home water purification systems.

 The impact that Regal Ware and its products have had worldwide is widely recognized; so much so that in November 2008 the Washington County Historical Society (Wisconsin) opened an entire museum solely dedicated to the history and products of Regal Ware and its acquired companies.
-This Cookware Museum assures that a single repository exists for all past, present, and future products of this iconic company.
 In addition, a book documenting the history of the company was released in September 2009.
 Titled, “The History of the Aluminum Industry in Washington County”, this book tells the story of Regal Ware in words and historical photos.

 The development of self-motivated, creative-minded employees is a philosophy passed on by our founders J.O.
 Reigle, L.N.
 Peterson, and Edna Oster.
 The company remains committed to providing opportunities for all employees to develop their talent to the fullest.
 Employees regularly participate in kaizen events to lend their knowledge and expertise to continuous improvement of the company and its products.
 This dedicated and responsible workforce has enjoyed a stake and sense of ownership at Regal Ware, exhibited in part by their remarkable staying power.
 The company’s 25-year club currently includes more than 700 members.
 It is not unusual to have several members of a single family working at Regal Ware, and the company has employed three and four generations of many current employees.